By Matt Miller, senior science writer, The Nature Conservancy

 Why Does the Conservancy Own Hemingway's Ketchum House?

-The Conservancy’s ownership of Ernest Hemingway’s last home—located in Ketchum, Idaho, about 25 miles from the preserve—has generated international media attention over the last several years.
+The Conservancy’s ownership of Ernest Hemingway’s last home (recently placed in the National Register of Historic Places)—located in Ketchum, Idaho, about 25 miles from the preserve—has generated international media attention over the last several years.
 The Hemingway mystique retains a powerful hold on many people, and more tourists to Ketchum request information for the Hemingway House than any other site in town.